 San Francisco's largest beach is just around the corner from the Baths.
 More on Ocean Beach.

 The Cliff House is just next to the Sutro Baths, at the northern end of Ocean Beach.
-A San Francisco restaurant that has existed in various forms since the 1890's.
-Good food and wonderful views.
+A San Francisco restaurant that has existed in various forms since the 1890's, but is unfortunately closed at the moment.
+Scheduled to reopen late 2022, but running late, apparently.
+Great views from there.
 More on the Cliff House.

 The San Francisco Zoo is at the other end of Ocean Beach from the Sutro Baths, down the Great Highway that runs along the beach.
 More on the SF Zoo.